Who is The Masked Singer? Spoilers, theories and clues revealed

 She additionally was once a long-distance runner.

-Theories: The panel advised Mel C, All Saints’ Melanie Blatt, Dame Kelly Holmes and Paula Radcliffe.
+Theories: The panel steered Mel C, All Saints’ Melanie Blatt, Dame Kelly Holmes and Paula Radcliffe.

 Who’s Unicorn?